Joseph McCarthy: Edward R. Murrow, See It Now

 Edward R. Murrow, pioneer in broadcast journalism.

 Even before McCarthy's clash with Welch in the hearings, one of the most prominent attacks on McCarthy's methods was an episode of the television documentary series See It Now, hosted by journalist Edward R. Murrow, which was broadcast on March 9, 1954.
 Titled "A Report on Senator Joseph R. McCarthy", the episode consisted largely of clips of McCarthy speaking.
-In these clips, McCarthy accuses the Democratic party of "twenty years of treason", describes the American Civil Liberties Union as "listed as 'a front for, and doing the work of', the Communist Party", and berates and harangues various witnesses, including General Zwicker.
+In these clips, McCarthy accuses the Democratic party of "twenty years of treason", describes the American Civil Liberties Union as "listed as 'a front for, and doing the work of', the Communist Party", and berates and harangues various witnesses, including General Ralph Wise Zwicker.

 In his conclusion, Murrow said of McCarthy:

 No one familiar with the history of this country can deny that congressional committees are useful.
 It is necessary to investigate before legislating, but the line between investigating and persecuting is a very fine one, and the junior Senator from Wisconsin has stepped over it repeatedly.
 His primary achievement has been in confusing the public mind, as between the internal and the external threats of Communism.
 We must not confuse dissent with disloyalty.
 We must remember always that accusation is not proof and that conviction depends upon evidence and due process of law.
 We will not walk in fear, one of another.
 We will not be driven by fear into an age of unreason, if we dig deep in our history and our doctrine, and remember that we are not descended from fearful men—not from men who feared to write, to speak, to associate and to defend causes that were, for the moment, unpopular.